Rational Exponents Definitions Flashcards | Channels for Pearson+

 Control buttons has been changed to "navigation" mode.1/15

-A fractional exponent where the numerator indicates the power and the denominator indicates the root or index.Fractional Exponent
+A number indicating how many times a base is multiplied by itself in a power.Rational Exponent

-An exponent expressed as a fraction, representing both a power and a root in a single notation.Square Root
+An exponent expressed as a fraction, representing both a root and a power in a single notation.Fractional Exponent

-A value that, when multiplied by itself, gives the original number; equivalent to raising a number to the one-half power.Cube Root
+A type of exponent written as a fraction, where the numerator is the power and the denominator is the root.Square Root

-A value that, when used three times in multiplication, results in the original number; represented by an exponent of one-third.Index
+A value that, when multiplied by itself, gives the original number; equivalent to raising a number to the 1/2 power.Index

-The number indicating the degree of the root in a radical, corresponding to the denominator in a fractional exponent.Exponent
+The small number outside the radical symbol indicating which root is being taken, such as 2 for square root or 3 for cube root.Base

-A number indicating how many times a base is used as a factor; can be an integer or a fraction.Base
+The number or variable that is raised to a power in an exponential expression.Power Rule

-The number or variable that is raised to a power in an exponential or radical expression.Power Rule
+A rule stating that when raising a power to another power, the exponents are multiplied.Denominator

-A property stating that when raising a power to another power, the exponents are multiplied.Denominator
+The bottom part of a fractional exponent, representing the root in radical form.Numerator

-The bottom part of a fractional exponent, representing the root or index in radical form.Numerator
+The top part of a fractional exponent, representing the power applied to the base.Root

-The top part of a fractional exponent, indicating the power applied to the base inside the radical.Inverse Operation
+A value that, when raised to a specific power, yields the original number; indicated by the index in a radical.Radical Expression

-A mathematical process that reverses the effect of another, such as squaring and taking a square root.Radical Symbol
+An algebraic expression that includes a root, such as a square root or cube root.Radical Symbol

-The notation used to indicate a root, typically written as a checkmark-like sign with an index.Equivalent Expression
+The symbol (√) used to denote the root of a number or expression.Square

-Two different forms that represent the same mathematical value, such as a radical and its corresponding rational exponent.Variable
+The result of multiplying a number or variable by itself; also the second power of a base.Cube Root